repoze/repoze.filesafe/README.txt

-repoze.tm (Transaction Manager)
+repoze.tm2 (Transaction Manager, without ZODB3 dependencies)

 Overview

-  Middleware which uses the ZODB transaction manager to wrap a call to its pipeline children inside a transaction.
+  Middleware which uses the "transaction" package's transaction manager to wrap a call to its pipeline children inside a transaction.  repoze.tm2 is equivalent to the package from which it was forked, repoze.tm, except it has no ZODB dependencies.
+It is an error to install both repoze.tm and repoze.tm2 into the same environment, as they provide the same entry points and import points.

 Behavior